jorgecasas/php-ml/docs/math/distance.md

 ### Custom distance

-To apply your own function of distance use `Distance` interface.
-Example
+To apply your own function of distance use the `Distance` interface.
+Example:

 ```
 class CustomDistance implements Distance